prebid/prebid.github.io/prebid-mobile/code-integration-android.md

 1. Create the ad units with ad unit ids and add sizes for banner ad units
 2. Add a server side configuration for each ad unit to Prebid Server Adapter
 3. Set targeting parameters for the ad units (Optional)
+4. Set the primary adserver for the bid to either DFP or MoPub (primary ad server is necessary to determine the caching mechanism)
+5. Set the Host for the bid to AppNexus or Rubicon
-4. Register the ad units with the adapter to start bid fetching process
+6. Register the ad units with the adapter to start bid fetching process

 ### How to create ad units?